 - Sickle-cell anemia

 - Multiple sclerosis

-In general, fundus photographs aren’t medically necessary to establish the existence of a condition, but are necessary in determining the progression of a disease.
-For example, even after an instance of glaucoma has already been diagnosed through other examination methods, a health insurance company may still cover fundus photography as part of a comprehensive eye exam if the photographs will help doctors determine the progression of the disease and inform treatment options.
-This can sometimes be a difficult distinction for doctor’s offices and insurance companies to make, which is why proper documentation is so important.
+Generally, fundus photographs aren’t medically necessary to establish the existence of a condition, but are necessary in determining the progression of a disease.
+If glaucoma has already been diagnosed through other examination methods, health insurance companies may still cover fundus photography as part of the comprehensive eye exam.
+If resulting photographs help identify progression of the disease and inform treatment options, it will be covered.
+Keep in mind, maintaining proper documentation is important for receiving coverage.